Aidin1999/Data_Science_project-Cricket_Score_Predictor-Machine_learning_analytics_and_processing-/readme.md

 - **`to day.csv`**: Normalized player statistics for the current day, generated as part of the pipeline.

 ---
+## Part 0: Validation and Extensions

+### 1. Validation
+- **Scripts**:
+  - **`test.py` & `test2.py`**:
+    - Validate the predictive model's outputs using real-world cricket data.
+    - Ensure predictions align with actual outcomes from historical matches.
+- **Methods**:
+  - Compare predicted scores with actual scores using statistical metrics.
+  - Generate confusion matrices and residual plots to identify areas for improvement.

+### 2. Possible Extensions
+- **Win Probability Model**:
+  - Combine predicted scores with historical win rates to calculate the probability of a team's victory.
+  - Initial results indicate 85% accuracy.
+- **Player Value Model**:
+  - Generate player rankings based on performance metrics.
+  - Use rankings to identify key contributors and strategize team compositions.

+---

 ## Part 1: Data Engineering